blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- Adiparashakti Worship
 	- Ganapati Worship
 	- Kartikeya Worship
-- Advaita Vedanta (No Worship)
+- Advaita Vedaanta (No Worship)
-- Smarta Tradition (Advaita Vedanta + Bhakti tradition)
+- Smarta Tradition (Advaita Vedaanta + Bhakti tradition)
 	- Worship of 5 dieties in a quincuix pattern, with Ganesha, Shiva, Vishnu, Devi/Durga, Surya and optionally one Ishta Devata in the middle

 ## Connection Between Darshanas and Denominations